mvitousek/reticulated/docs/tutorial.md

 In the first case, the error message refers to "string formatting", due to Python's dual use of the % operator for both mathematical modulus and string formatting.
-If this error message occured deep within some library, the programmer might find themselves very confused as to why string formatting is occurring when they thought they were only writing math!
+If this error message occurred deep within some library, the programmer might find themselves very confused as to why string formatting is occurring when they thought they were only writing math!